 Found on the north end of Grand Turk close to the lighthouse, much of the now abandoned US Navy’s NAVFAC 104 base was dedicated to rain water collection, as the water from wells on the island proved to be a bit too brackish for use.

 After the war, salt was still the only income producer and the islands were struggling economically.
-It wasn't even worthwhile to govern the islands separately and the UK grouped them with first the Bahamas and then Jamaica.
+It wasn't even worthwhile to govern the islands separately and the UK grouped them with, at first, the Bahamas and then Jamaica.
 It wasn't until Jamaica became independent in 1962 that the islands received a dedicated government and governor.

-Up until the 60's, Providenciales was inhabited by less than 500 people!
-There were no cars and few roads.
-In 1966, Provident Ltd secured an agreement with the government granting them thousands of acres of Providenciales land in exchange for roads and an airstrip.
-Provident Ltd then sold lots and built the Turtle Cove marina.
+Up until the 1960's, Providenciales was inhabited by less than 500 people, and there were no cars and few roads.
+In 1966, Provident Limited, a development company, secured an agreement with the government granting them thousands of acres of Providenciales land in exchange for roads and an airstrip.
+Provident Limited then sold lots and built the